Image editing in Squarespace

 1. Image magnification

-Images you upload to Squarespace should not be larger than 2500 pixels or approx. 500 KB.
-If you find that the images are larger than this, you can reduce the size for free at TinyPNG.
-How to check the size of images:
+Images you upload to Squarespace should not be larger than 2500 pixels or approximately 500 KB.
+If you find that your images are larger than 700-800kb, you can reduce the size for free at TinyPNG - or you can do it in built-in tools on your Mac or PC (Images)

 • PC - Right-click on the image, then select Properties.
 Under General you will see the size of the image and under Details you will find pixel information.